Evan Longoria Preview, Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Evan Longoria (.280 slugging percentage in past 10 games, including zero home run), battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.
+On Wednesday, Evan Longoria (.179 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 3:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Orioles.
+He had a hitless showing in his most recent game (0-for-4) against the Rockies.

 Evan Longoria Game Info & Props vs. the Rockies